 Many hospitals have grown leery of integrations having experienced budgets or timelines being eaten away in projects gone awry.

-With a proper planning, integrating doesn’t have to be a negative experience.
-A good platform provider should shoulder most of the integration burden and a well-built platform makes it easy to expand system functionality by adding more integrations over time.
+A good interactive patient systems (IPS) provider should shoulder most of the integration burden, and a well-built platform makes it easy to expand system functionality by adding more integrations over time.

 Plan to expand.

-Plan for integrations by budgeting early for key use integrations, including a HL7 ADT feed for systems which leverage patient info as well as an HL7 or XML interface back into the EHR.
-FHIR and XML/Web API integrations, file transfers, database reads/writes.
+Plan for integrations by budgeting early for key use integrations, including a HL7 ADT feed for systems that leverage patient info, as well as an HL7 or XML interface back into the EHR.
+Other options include FHIR and XML/Web API integrations, file transfers and database reads/writes.

-Don’t reinvent the wheel!
+Don’t reinvent the wheel.

-As customized integrations can be very expensive to build or purchase, consider interface messages which are already designed to pass the data to and from the EHR.
+As customized integrations can be very expensive to build or purchase, consider interface messages that are already designed to pass the data to and from the EHR.

 Test as many different interface messages as reasonably allowed, and always watch for proper processing of special characters.

-While integrations choices are not a now or never, all or nothing decision, there is a lot to gain from planning in the beginning to build a highly functional future-proof system.
+While integrations choices are not a now-or-never, all-or-nothing decision, there is a lot to gain from planning in the beginning to build a highly functional future-proof system.